Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: Discussion

 Combined with other proposals for increasing tritium burn efficiency \cite{Xie_2020,Abdou2021,Boozer2021,Whyte2023,Parisi_2024}, magnetic confinement power plants with very high TBE could be attainable.
 While we have focused on magnetic confinement fusion, the ideas presented here might lend themselves to other fusion concepts.

-It is worth reiterating that while no conclusive evidence exists for very strong asymmetries in particle transport between the main ion species in magnetically confined plasmas, some experimental results hint that strong asymmetries may exist. \cite{Maggi2018} reported a mass-dependent particle diffusivity for hydrogen and deuterium in JET experiments, using a diffusive transport model.
+It is worth reiterating that while no conclusive evidence exists for very strong asymmetries in particle transport between the main ion species in magnetically confined plasmas, some experimental results hint that strong asymmetries could exist. \cite{Maggi2018} reported a mass-dependent particle diffusivity for hydrogen and deuterium in JET experiments, using a diffusive transport model.
 Furthermore, \cite{Horvath2021} identified even greater differences in hydrogen and deuterium diffusivities at JET, both at the plasma edge and extending toward the core, with hydrogen diffusivity $D_{\mathrm{H}}$ being up to ten times larger than $D_{\mathrm{D}}$.
 This finding is encouraging for D-T operations, as it suggests that achieving $\Theta_{\mathrm{DT}} \gg 1$ may be possible with current experimental techniques.
 Additionally, \cite{Tala2023} found that gyrokinetic transport models could not accurately predict the edge tritium density profiles in JET plasmas, potentially hinting at a mass-dependent particle diffusivity for deuterium and tritium.
 Analysis of relative D-T transport in the first D-T experiments on JET was inconclusive, though it did not exclude the possibility of a mass dependence in the diffusivities of deuterium and tritium.
 Although \cite{scott1995isotopic} did not explicitly analyze deuterium and tritium particle diffusivities, it did reveal a strong dependence of electron particle diffusivity $D_e$ on the D-T fuel mixture.
 Upcoming D-T burning plasma experiments, such as SPARC and ITER \cite{Creely2020,Aymar2002}, as well as ongoing magnetic confinement experiments with multiple main ion species, offer potential opportunities to explore and drive asymmetric D-T transport.
 The values of $\Theta_{\mathrm{DT}} \gg 1$ shown to be desirable in this paper would requires an extremely strong (and unrealistic with current techniques) dependence on the relative D-T masses, likely requiring new techniques to achieve.
+In \Cref{sec:TBE_confinement} we presented a heuristic argument that $D_{\mathrm{D}}$ and $D_{\mathrm{T}}$ are coupled, and therefore higher TBE might be achieved by intentionally degrading $D_{\mathrm{D}}$ and/or improving $D_{\mathrm{T}}$.